DannyRyman/tech-blog/articles/you-do-not-need-a-di-framework.md

 Developers need to learn and understand the DI framework in addition to managing dependencies, adding overhead for teams.

+For developers with extensive experience using DI frameworks, the learning curve may feel negligible.
+However, this perspective often underestimates the complexity involved.
+Much of this knowledge is accumulated gradually over time, making it difficult to appreciate the challenges faced by less experienced developers.

+For newer developers or those unfamiliar with a specific framework, manual DI can be far easier to reason about.
+The code paths are explicit and straightforward, allowing them to trace dependencies and understand how objects interact without needing to learn the intricacies of a framework's behavior.

+To illustrate, consider an analogy: convincing a wizard that "magic" is bad might be nearly impossible because they have spent years mastering their spells and rituals.
+Similarly, experienced developers who have invested time in mastering a DI framework may find it hard to see its downsides.
+However, for someone new to the field, magic can be both intimidating and opaque.
+Manual DI, on the other hand, is like handing them a simple toolkit—easy to learn, highly transparent, and empowering from the start.

 ---

 ## How to Do Manual DI Effectively